arrowtype/recursive/docs/presentations/minisite--process-and-origins/README.md

 [IMAGES: EARLY EXPLORATIONS OF HEAVY STYLES]

-- Finding the right balance of personality and typographic harmony
+- Finding the right balance of personality and typographic harmony.

+  - How big should corner curves be?
+  - How much overshoot should stroke connections have?

 - Making curviness match between letters like /n and /o – finding that low connections and bouncy contrast could help with this

 [IMAGES: EARLY /n & /o VERSUS CURRENT /n & /o (maybe a word like `sonorous`?)]